

 e.g. asthma if you are going to a polluted or humid environment or triggered by the Flu

-• Obtain clearance from a qualified medical practitioner on how to manage any health issues
+• Obtain clearance from a qualified medical practitioner and advice on how to manage any health issues.

-• Make sure you know the numbers for local hospitals/Doctors where you will be
+• Make sure you know the numbers for local hospitals/Doctors of your destinations.

 Will you need to carry any prescriptive medication?

-• Carry medication in original packaging and with the prescription
+• Carry medication in original packaging and with a Doctor’s prescription or letter.

-• If you need to purchase more medication when overseas – have the scripts, use reputable brands only
+• If you need to purchase more medication when overseas – have the scripts prior to leaving, use reputable brands only.

 Are you psychologically fit for the tasks you may be undertaking?

-• Have someone you can talk to/resources you can access if you need to
+• Take contact details of someone you can talk to/resources you can access if you need to.

 Will you have access to safe reliable drinking water/food?